laravel/docs/upgrade.md

 ### Updated resources directory structure

-The `resources/assets` directory is removed and it's subdirectories are moved to the `resources`directory.
+The `resources/assets` directory is removed and its subdirectories are moved to the `resources` directory.
 Be sure to update your Laravel Mix configuration.

 ### Application